England Reach Euro 2020 Quarters To End Germany Curse - UrduPoint

 But Gareth Southgate's side have finally exorcised the ghosts of Paul Gascoigne's tears and their own manager's penalty miss 25 years ago.

-England produced a gritty display capped by clinical finishes from Sterling, who now has three goals in the tournament, and Kane -- who finally bagged his first of the competition.
+England produced a gritty display capped by clinical finishes from Sterling, who now has three goals in the tournament, and Kane -- who at last bagged his first of the competition.

-England, yet to concede a goal in the tournament, head to Rome on Saturday for a quarter-final against the winners of Tuesday's other last 16 tie between Sweden and Ukraine.
+England, yet to concede a goal in the tournament, head to Rome on Saturday for a quarter-final against Ukraine.

+Andriy Shevchenko's team beat 10-man Sweden 2-1 after extra-time in the last 16 on Tuesday.

 Chasing a first major international trophy since 1966, England's side of the draw looks wide open, with a potential semi-final against Denmark or the Czech Republic unlikely to strike fear into their hearts.